rkuma183/wilsonmar.github.io/_posts/2016-12-26-van-living.md

 {% include _toc.html %}

-People going places in a car that drives itself is party bus.
+Going places in a car that drives itself is a party bus.

 I wrote these notes as the basis for a VR/AR project to visualize various configurations within a small van built for living off-the-grid for a short time.